GreptimeTeam/docs/docs/user-guide/ingest-data/for-iot/grpc-sdks/go.md

     // Enable secure connection if your server is secured by TLS
     // WithInsecure(false).
     // set authentication information
-    WithAuth("username", "password")
+    // If the database doesn't require authentication, just remove the WithAuth method WithAuth("username", "password")

 cli, _ := greptime.NewClient(cfg)